elechaudel/figma-tokens-with-style-dictionary/README.md

 // ./transformed-tokens/tokens.json
 {
     "core": {...},
-    // List of all the basic token groups you make use of:
+    // List of all the basic public tokens you make use of organized by family:
     "font": {...},
     "color": {...},
     "space": {...},